krzemienski/awesome-from-stars/README.md

 * [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk): An open-source remote desktop application designed for self-hosting, as an alternative to TeamViewer.
 * [rust-lang/rustlings](https://github.com/rust-lang/rustlings): :crab: Small exercises to get you used to reading and writing Rust code!
 * [RustPython/RustPython](https://github.com/RustPython/RustPython): A Python Interpreter written in Rust
-* [joaoh82/rustunnel](https://github.com/joaoh82/rustunnel): **Rustunnel** is a open-source tunnel service written in Rust that replicates the core functionality of ngrok.
+* [joaoh82/rustunnel](https://github.com/joaoh82/rustunnel): **Rustunnel** is an open-source tunnel that scales with you.
+Don't pay for idle time.
+Secure, Rust-fast, and Pay-as-you-go..
 It exposes local services running behind NAT/firewalls to the public internet through a relay server self-hosted or our managed service.
 * [rust-lang/rustup](https://github.com/rust-lang/rustup): The Rust toolchain installer
 * [CCecilia/rusty-hls](https://github.com/CCecilia/rusty-hls): HLS utility written in rust
 * [CCExtractor/rusty_ffmpeg](https://github.com/CCExtractor/rusty_ffmpeg): FFI bindings for FFmpeg inner libraries.